- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Develop and customize the plugin in Visual Studio

-When you create a plugin project with Visual Studio, the environment generates a basic add-on with limited functionality, intended as a starting point.
-From there, you are in charge of customizing:
+When you create a plugin project with Visual Studio, the environment generates a basic plugin with limited functionality , intended as a starting point.
+From there, you customize it:

 - El manifest, adjusting metadata, permissions, activation rules and interface elements.